Forests & Carbon

 Poor governance has severely damaged carbon-rich forests, resulting in forests worldwide producing 12-25 per cent of global carbon emissions.

-Indonesia’s 2005 emissions totaled 2.1 gigatonnes – 76 per cent of which, 1.6 giga tons, were from the forestry and land-use sectors.
-Legal and illegal logging and plantations expansion are the main causes.
+Indonesia’s 2005 emissions totaled 2.1 gigatonnes – 76 per cent of which (1.6 gigatonnes) were from the forestry and land-use sectors.
+Logging, both legal and illegal, and plantations expansion are the main causes.

-In response, parties to the United Nights Framework Convention on Climate Change are rapidly exploring incentives for developing countries to reduce these emissions, in a scheme entitled Reducing Emissions from Deforestation and Forest Degradation (REDD).
+In response, parties to the United Nations Framework Convention on Climate Change are rapidly exploring incentives to encourage developing countries to reduce these emissions via the scheme Reducing Emissions from Deforestation and Forest Degradation (REDD).
 While the scheme has the potential to create less destructive low-carbon development paths, significant uncertainties remain.